brayanhernandez-99/spring-boot/README.md

 # SPRING BOOT
-This is example of how to implement a page with Spring Boot, Hibernate, JWT, API REST.
+This is example of how to implement a page with Spring Boot, Hibernate, JWT, API REST, Inheritance.

 # Read Me First
 The following was discovered as part of building this project: